sandboxie-plus/sandboxie-docs/Content/UseRuleSpecificity.md

 # Use Rule Specificity

-_UseRuleSpecificity_ is a setting introduced in v1.0.0 / 5.55.0.
+_UseRuleSpecificity_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md) available since v1.0.0 / 5.55.0.

-It is also a sandbox setting in [Sandboxie Ini](SandboxieIni.md).

 Usage: